15 Best Work From Home Jobs in 2023

 • Sharp listening skills.

-• Ability to simultaneous listen, understand, and type.
+• Ability to simultaneously listen, understand, and type.

 • Fast typing skills.